Finance, Banking and Insurance

 Even with obvious changes in the current economic climate, Tom Price, Global Commodities Analyst at UBS Australia, agrees that the financial services industry will always offer stability and diversity in employment.

-“Although Australia’s finance sector is currently experiencing challenges, high quality expertise is always in demand in this sector throughout the business cycle,” he says.
+“High quality expertise is always in demand in this sector throughout the business cycle,” he says.

 Science-trained individuals are a major source of this high quality expertise, because the analytical and numeric skills developed in a science degree – particularly model-based, applied mathematical skills – are entirely transferrable to the finance sector.